What Is an Exercise High?: Science, Benefits & How to Feel It Safely

 How much exercise do you need for mental health benefits?
 Research suggests:

-• Minimum effective dose: As little as 10-20 minutes of moderate activity can improve mood
+• Minimum effective dose: As little as 10-20 minutes of moderate physical activity may improve mood and reduce feelings of anxiety.

-Interestingly, research shows that moderate-intensity exercise often produces better acute anxiety reduction than high-intensity exercise.
+Research suggests that moderate-intensity exercise may be particularly effective for reducing anxiety in the short term, although individual responses can vary.
 Going all-out can temporarily increase stress hormones and arousal, which may counteract the calming effects.

 Why You Might Not Be Feeling It (And How to Fix It)